JocysCom/VsAiCompanion/README.md

   https://dotnet.microsoft.com/download/dotnet

 ## Why was this extension created?
-I wanted something more advanced than GitHub CoPilot.
-I envisioned an application that could automate the most popular tasks using AI.
-My goal was for the AI to answer questions about an entire solution or to rewrite a whole Visual Studio Solution in a different language.
+I aimed for a tool more sophisticated than GitHub CoPilot.
+I imagined an app that could handle common tasks using more detailed AI guidance and information.
+The purpose was for the AI to respond to queries about a complete project or to rework a whole Visual Studio project using a different framework.
+Currently, you can request a project rewrite since the extension can send an entire project.
+However, I need to make some updates to save the outcomes.

 ## Limitations
 You can ask questions about an entire solution or project using the "Code - Smart Search" template.
 However, the size of the solution or project is limited by the maximum amount of tokens the AI can process.
 People who have access to the GPT-4 API can upload projects or solutions for AI analysis, up to sizes of 128-260KB.
 These limitations could potentially be removed if you choose to send data to an AI hosted on-premises.